mpampuch/pytorch-notes/README.md

 |[`torch.load`](https://pytorch.org/docs/stable/torch.html?highlight=torch%20load#torch.load)|Uses `pickle`'s unpickling features to deserialize and load pickled Python object files (like models, tensors or dictionaries) into memory.
 You can also set which device to load the object to (CPU, GPU etc).|
 |[`torch.nn.Module.load_state_dict`](https://pytorch.org/docs/stable/generated/torch.nn.Module.html?highlight=load_state_dict#torch.nn.Module.load_state_dict)|Loads a model's parameter dictionary (`model.state_dict()`) using a saved `state_dict()` object.|

+> [!NOTE]
-**Note**: As stated in [Python's `pickle` documentation](https://docs.python.org/3/library/pickle.html), the `pickle` module **is not secure**.
+> As stated in [Python's `pickle` documentation](https://docs.python.org/3/library/pickle.html), the `pickle` module **is not secure**.
 That means you should only ever unpickle (load) data you trust.
 That goes for loading PyTorch models as well.
 Only ever use saved PyTorch models from sources you trust.

 ### PyTorch model's `state_dict()`